-Tourn 133-3 units Advertising
+Journ 133-3 units Advertising

 Practical application of principles of advertising for large and small businesses, including advertising theory, layout production, printing, and production processes.
-(Colisted with Bus 133) (2) Transfer credit: CSU
+(Co-listed with Bus 133) (2)

-Tourn 141-3 units Introduction to Public Relations
+Journ 141-3 units Introduction to Public Relations

 An introductory analysis and practical exploration of the fundamental tools available to the public relations specialist: the press release, feature stories, broadcast media, institutional publications.
 An introduction to promotional staging, slide show, and five primary steps in the public relations process.
 (Co-listed with Bus 141)